AdrianFSN/P_BE_Avanzado/README.md

 The file "init-db.js" deletes the ads and users already in the Data Base and loads the 12 ads and 6 users available in "data.json".

+**The owner of each ad is assigned randomly from the users available in the Data Base**

 **WARNING: the next command deletes the whole database!!!**

 ```sh